cryptosandbox/crypto-client/README.md

-# Cryptocurrency Blotter
+# Cryptosandbox

 The cryptocurrency blotter.
-Counterpart to [crypto-server](https://github.com/cryptoplayground/crypto-server)

 ## Prerequisites